 The discretionary investment and trading authority given to EFA can be exercised by the Firm and/or the client's IAR at any time and without prior notice to the client of each specific transaction.
-All clients (discretionary and non-discretionary) receive quarterly statements from National Financial Services, LLC ("NFS"), detailing activity in their account(s).
+All clients receive quarterly statements from National Financial Services, LLC ("NFS"), detailing activity in their account(s).
 Clients should carefully review their statements upon receipt.
 Questions regarding trading activity should be directed to their IAR.